SiAshbery/martian-robots/README.md

 - I don't need to update the surface constantly, I only need to populate it when it is being rendered to the user.

 - My distribution of responsibilities is off and I could move that responsibility into the surface.

+I would like to ad more descriptive warnings and errors.
+E.g. When creating a surface with a length larger than the max allowed, it currently caps the length off at the max (50) without informing the user